ohduran/ohduran.github.io/_posts/2018-10-24-read-me-a-pandas-tale.md

     return data
 ```

 Ah!
-Sweet! try, finally, that's something that resembles the context manager definition we saw [earlier](#context-manager)!
+Sweet! `try`, `finally`, that's something that resembles the context manager definition we saw [earlier](#context-manager)!
 However, it's not 100% that, see?
-No yield, no `@contextmanager`... we need to see what's behind that [TextFileReader](https://github.com/pandas-dev/pandas/blob/master/pandas/io/parsers.py#L739) curtain.
+No `yield`, no `@contextmanager`... we need to see what's behind that [TextFileReader](https://github.com/pandas-dev/pandas/blob/master/pandas/io/parsers.py#L739) curtain.

-Going down the rabbit hole, Get away from all we know...
+Going down the rabbit hole, get away from all we know...

 ```python
 class TextFileReader(BaseIterator):